Table of Contents

 In trades that went well and performed according to plan, there will still be places where you can learn from the successful experience.
 Find ways to reward yourself for a job well done and always be proud of your accomplishments.

-Be patient, thoughtful, and work towards creating a sound and reliable trading plan.
+Be patient and thoughtful, and work towards creating a sound and reliable trading plan.
 With it, you’ll always have a guide through your trading career.
 A good risk management strategy can be your lifeline in times of trouble and a steady hand in smoother markets.
-Work on it, trust it and improve it for a longer and more productive trading career.
+Work on it, trust it, and improve it for a longer and more productive trading career.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account